Bari si fa bella!

 New residential complexes

-A big player in the 2023 news in this area of Bari’s city renewal is architect Stefano Boeri ‘s plan to revisit his Green Skyscraper project in Milan in a scaled-down key adapted to the Bari context.
+A big player in the 2023 news in this area of Bari’s city renewal is the project of architect Stefano Boeri, who envisions a reinterpretation of his green skyscraper project in Milan in a reduced key adapted to the Bari context.
 Boeri’s green forest project has become world famous as an innovative form of architecture that combines a positive environmental impact with an urban lifestyle.
-This has been repurposed in Bari as a complex of 130 apartments in 8 floors overlooking the waterfront and, similar to the Milan complex, will house over trees, shrubs and a variety of plants.
-Used not only to decorate the building, but also to reduce air pollution, greenhouse effect and noise pollution.
-In addition, the trees and plants provide a resting area for birds and insects, thus enhancing the biodiversity of the area.
+This has been repurposed in Bari as a complex of 130 apartments in 8 floors overlooking the waterfront that, similar to the Milan complex, will house over trees, shrubs and plants of various kinds.
+Used not only to decorate the building but also to reduce air pollution, greenhouse effect and noise pollution.
+In addition, the trees and plants provide a resting area for birds and insects, thus improving the biodiversity of the area.
 Boeri’s Bosco Verticale is an example of how architecture can contribute positively to the environment, and now, the city of Bari, too, will welcome “a tree house that also houses humans and birds.”

 Suburban areas